wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * "Firewall rules" - "Add existing rule" (default) or "Create new rule"
    <br /><br />
 1. Click "Backup Policy" tab to specify backup options:
-   * "Backup policy" - "Periodic" is the default.
-Other options: "Continuous (7 days)" and "Continuous (30 days)"
+   * "Backup policy" - "Periodic" is the default. but requires contacting Microsoft support for restore.<br />PROTIP: "Continuous (7 days)" and "Continuous (30 days)" is the default for Serverless.
    * "Backup interval (minutes)" - 240 (30-1440) is the default
    * "Backup retention" - 8 Hours is the default
    * "Copies of data retained" - 2